List of Planetariums | | | Home | | |

 Cadet (Tom Corbett), and later cartoons like Space Ghost, Space Angel, Johnny Quest, and

 countless others.
 The most recent sightings of the Polaris spaceship are in the very beginning of Chapter 5 of NOVA's Public Television (PBS) production of "The Elegant Universe - Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory" available on DVD.
-It has also been seen on Mike Myers Saturday Night Live skit "Dieter,"
+It has also been seen on

 and in the July/September 2004 FILMFAX Magazine (Edition #103).

-model of the Polaris rocket is coming soon!
+A model of the Polaris rocket

 The Reviews:

-| Award-winning producer of films and video
+Award-winning producer of films and video

 programs says, "I was five years old when it first hit the air, and I totally